Bodoland Territorial Region: Demographics

-Good amount of Bodos follow Bathouism, but they are counted under Hindus, no official data provides their exact population.
+Many Bodos follow Bathouism but are counted under Hindus.
+No official data provides the exact population of Bathouism followers.

 Population

-Bodos constitute the largest Tribal group in the region numbering around 1.2 million (31.5%) followed by Bengali-speaking Miya people, who form the largest minority group as per 2011 Census.
+Bodos constitute the largest tribal group in the region numbering around 1.2 million (31.5%) followed by Bengalis, who form the largest minority group as per 2011 Census.
 The population of the BTC area as per 2011 Census report is 3.2 million out which the ST population is around 38% of which only 3% of the total population live in urban areas.
-The average density of the population in BTC is 326 per Sq.K.m. compared to 340 per Sq.K.m. of Assam.
+The average density of the population in BTC is 326 per sq.K.m. compared to 340 per sq.K.m. of Assam.
 Amongst the ST/SC population Bodos, and other Indigenous tribes like Rabha, Sarania-Kachari, Modahi-Kachari and less quantity of Assamese speaking SC caste Kaibarta, Hira, Bania are inhabiting in this area.
-The other ethnic groups like Kamatapuri speaking Koch-Rajbanshi, Nath-Jogi, Kalita, Sutradhar are inhabiting in large part of BTC.
+The other ethnic groups like Assamese speaking Koch-Rajbanshi, Nath-Jogi, Kalita, Sutradhar are inhabiting in large part of BTC.
 Adivasi communities including Santhal, Oraon etc. are also available in sizeable numbers.
-Moreover, other general communities like ethnic Assamese Muslim like Garia, Maria and Deshi(Uzani) and large number of Bengali speaking Miya Muslim and Bengali Hindu people, Gorkha and few numbers of Hindi speaking people are also found in the Council area.
+Moreover, other general communities like ethnic Assamese Muslims like Garia, Maria and Deshi (Uzani) and large number of Bengali Muslim and Bengali Hindu people, Gorkha and few Hindi speaking people are also found in the Council area.